 It applies to all mental health units which the NHS runs or pays for

 ** The Mental Health Units (Use of Force) Act 2018 does not change when restraint or isolation can be used.
-Restraint or isolation should only ever be used as a last resort and for as long as necessary.
-This is the law right now. **
+The law requires that restraint or isolation should only ever be used as a last resort and for as long as necessary. **

 This new Act aims to protect children, young people and adults from four different types of use of force.
 These are physical restraint, mechanical restraint, chemical restraint and isolation.
 The Act says: